JTyler13/JTyler13.github.io/_posts/2024-06-25-New_Website.md

 categories:
 ---

-Launching my new Academic website: [jtyler13.github.io](https://jtyler13.github.io)!
+I'm launching my new [Academic website](jtyler13.github.io)!
 I will be posting here with links to resources, tutorials and articles relating to Probabilistic Programming.
 Watch this space!